 Instagram has also been caught shadow banning pro-life content, banning a conservative cartoonist’s account and incorrectly blocking ads for a children’s book celebrating women’s suffrage because it was co-written by Sen. Marsha Blackburn, R-Tenn.

-- Ads for Sen. Blackburn and her daughter’s co-written children’s book about Tennessee's ratification of women’s voting rights were flagged and incorrectly blocked by Instagram three times in 2020.
+- Ads for Sen. Marsha Blackburn (R-TN) and her daughter’s co-written children’s book about Tennessee's ratification of women’s voting rights were flagged and incorrectly blocked by Instagram three times in 2020.
 The first time Instagram said, “it’s reasonable it was flagged but upon review, political ads authorization is not necessary.”
 After the second, the company told The Federalist they were blocked because of the potential to “influence the outcome of an election, or existing proposed legislation.”

-- Instagram added anti-bullying artificial intelligence in 2019, which preemptively warns users if their captions could be offensive.
+- Instagram added anti-bullying artificial intelligence in December 2019, which preemptively warns users if their captions could be offensive.
 It already had a filter system in place to block harassing and offensive comments.